grigorye/GELeaks/README.md

 # Why

 Laziness.
 Excersizing for memory leaks is boring.
-There're some naive ways to excersize any black box for memory leaks.
+There're some naive ways to exercise any black box for memory leaks.
 Unit tests are already there.

-If we can treat a test case as a black box, we can apply the naive ways to excersize it for memory leaks.
+If we can treat a test case as a black box, we can apply the naive ways to exercise it for memory leaks.
 Automate it.

 # Usage